Osama-Yousef/learning-journal/README.md

-# learning-journal
+# Growth Mindset
-*Growth Mindset is how to think positively and means that people should believe that their most basic abilities can be developed through dedication and hard work
+* is how to think positively and means that people should believe that their most basic abilities can be developed through dedication and hard work

 *there is a 3 reminders to myself of how to keep myself in a growth mindset :